huaiaa/TC_mediated_diffusion/README.md

-# Project: Two-State Diffusion & SCF Simulations

 ## Overview
-This repository contains code for (1) numerical calculation of displacement probability density functions (DPDF) for a two-state diffusion model, (2) Brownian Dynamics (BD) simulations of particles interacting with networks, and (3) Self-Consistent Field (SCF) simulations for polymer networks (with and without nanoparticles/dynamic bonds).
+This repository contains code for (1) numerical calculation of displacement probability density functions (DPDF) for a two-state diffusion model, (2) Brownian Dynamics (BD) simulations, and (3) Self-Consistent Field (SCF) calculations.

 ---